BattletechModders/ModTek/README.md

 This change would make the AC/5 do 450 damage and all other settings on the stock AC/5 will be unchanged.

 Note: Because of the way ModTek loads mods, **the last mod to change a property "wins"**.
-Because of this, you should ***absolutely not*** copy the entire file from the stock folder into your mod and make a few changes.
+Because of this, you should probably ***not*** copy the entire file from the stock folder into your mod and make a few changes.
 Only include the values which you actually want to change.

 ## Building It
 In the project folder there is an example project user file (e.g. `ModTek.csproj.user.example`).
-You can copy that file and rename it without the `.example` ending and then update it to point to your BTG Managed DLL folder.
+You can make a copy of that file and rename it without the `.example` ending and then update it to point to your BTG Managed DLL folder.

 ## License

-ModTek, like BTML before it, is provided under the "Unlicence", which releases the work into the public domain.
+ModTek is provided under the [Unlicense](UNLICENSE), which releases the work into the public domain.